Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Analysis and results

-\paragraph{Effects of explanations on fairness perceptions} Recall that we measure three items regarding fairness perceptions on 5-point Likert scales, ranging from 1 (unfair) to 5 (fair), see \S~\ref{sec:study_setup}.
+\paragraph{Effects of explanations on fairness perceptions} Recall that we measure three items regarding fairness perceptions on 5-point Likert scales, ranging from 1 (unfair) to 5 (fair), as outlined in \Cref{subsec:measuring_reliance_fairness}.
 We confirm good scale reliability at a Cronbach's alpha~\citep{taber2018use} value of 0.77.
 We then take the average of the three item ratings for each participant to obtain a single measure of fairness perceptions.
-From Figure~\ref{fig:perceptions}, we see that participants in the \emph{task-relevant} and \emph{gendered} conditions have significantly different perceptions of fairness towards the AI model.
+From the distribution in \Cref{fig:perceptions}, we see that participants in the \emph{task-relevant} and \emph{gendered} conditions have significantly different perceptions of fairness towards the AI model.
 Concretely, we observe $M_{rel}=3.53$ ($SD_{rel}=0.85$) in the \emph{task-relevant} condition, and $M_{gen}=2.54$ ($SD_{gen}=0.98$) in the \emph{gendered} condition.
 This means that people who are shown a highlighting of task-relevant words perceived the underlying AI as fairer than people who were shown gendered words as being important for given AI recommendations.
-Overall, we confirm prior works' findings and conclude that \textbf{the AI system was perceived as significantly less fair when explanations point at the use of sensitive features compared to cases where explanations point at task-relevant features.}
+Overall, we confirm prior works' findings and conclude that \textbf{the AI system was perceived as significantly less fair when explanations point at the use of sensitive features compared to cases where explanations point at task-relevant features.} Since it is known that explanations can be engineered to obfuscate the use of of sensitive features by an AI system~\citep{dimanov2020you,lakkaraju2020fool,pruthi2019learning,slack2020fooling}, these findings imply that explanations can be exploited to mislead people's perceptions in the spirit of what \citet{aivodji2019fairwashing} have been referring to as ``fairwashing.''